 More About Our Company

-Ohana Medical Billing LLC is a full service medical billing and reimbursement company located in Honolulu, Hawaii.
-We provide consistent high customer satisfaction, competitive rates and exceptional service to health care providers.
+Ohana Medical Billing LLC is a full service medical billing and reimbursement company who provides consistent high customer satisfaction, competitive rates and exceptional service to health care providers.
 We offer this service with a focus on the success of our clients and helping them receive the highest reimbursements possible.

 Our billing service allows a practice to minimize the amount they spend dealing with paperwork, insurance companies and accounts receivable.
 That is why we are committed to reducing expenses, improving collections and pursuing insurance companies for money that is due.